alonitac/DevOpsBootcampUPES/tutorials/networking_security.md

 Consider the above mentioned banking scenario: Bob sends to its Bank website (represented by Alice) an HTTP request which essentially says "I'm Bob, want to transfer 500$ to John using the following credit card number....".
 If no security measures are taken, Bob could be surprised in a few ways, as detailed below:

-- If no **encryption** is used, an intruder (man-in-the-middle) could intercept Bob’s request and use Bob's credit card details.
+- If no **encryption** is used, an intruder (man-in-the-middle) could intercept Bob's request and use Bob's credit card details.
-- If no **data integrity** is used, an intruder could modify Bob’s transaction (e.g. change "John" to "Eve").
+- If no **data integrity** is used, an intruder could modify Bob's transaction (e.g. change "John" to "Eve").
 - Finally, if no **server authentication** is used, Bob may believe that that server he is talking with, is the original Bank website, while actually he talks with a faked website maintained by Eve, who is impersonating as the bank website.
-After receiving Bob’s transaction, Eve could take and use Bob’s information.
+After receiving Bob's transaction, Eve could take and use Bob's information.

 We now want to build security mechanism that provide: Privacy (encryption), Data Integrity, and Authenticity.